CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 The mechanical fuses include, but are not limited to, cable retainers, housing retainers (to protect the housing from opening), security panels, and security enclosures.
 There are hardware backups that prevent the theft of IT equipment, such as: For example, by connecting the laptop to the desk.
 On the other hand, there are a number of safety mechanisms to prevent the case from being opened.
 This is to prevent attackers stealing parts or manipulating security-related settings, such as removing security cards.

 When purchasing mechanical fuses, it is important to choose a good lock that has a locking system that is tailored to the individual needs.
-Depending on the product, different locking systems are possible:* concurrent: A key fits all device backups of an institution, department, etc. This has the advantage that the expense of key management is lower.
+Depending on the product, different locking systems are possible:
+* concurrent: A key fits all device backups of an institution, department, etc. This has the advantage that the expense of key management is lower.
 However, it also means that very many similar keys can be in circulation and that in case of damage often no evidence is possible.
 * different closing: Each device fuse has an individual key.
 This has the disadvantage that the expense of key management is higher.
 But it has the advantage that there are fewer key duplicates.
 * Master Key System: Each device backup has an individual key, but can also be opened by a master key.
 This has the advantage that the effort for key management is lower.
 But it has the disadvantage that such systems are more expensive to buy.
 Most laptops have a small slot marked with a chain or lock symbol.
 This small opening is located on the side or rear of the unit.
 There are a wide range of cable retainers and other products that use this opening for securing devices.

-In the case of cable fuses, only one cable loop has to be placed around a solid object close to the device, and the associated lock must be pulled through the resulting tab and locked.
+In the case of cable fuses, only one cable loop has to be placed around a solid object close to the device, the corresponding lock must be pulled through the resulting tab and locked.

 For devices that do not have this opening, or where this is not strong enough, there are backup products where a stable plate is glued to the device.
 At this then the security cable is attached.